×

 What are the schools in Boracay Island like?

 "Boracay Island, is a small island known for its beautiful beaches and vibrant nightlife.
 It's not particularly known for its educational institutions, and there are no international or bilingual schools located directly on the island.
 Most of the schools on Boracay Island are public elementary and high schools.
 However, in the nearby city of Iloilo, there are several international and bilingual schools.
 One of these is the Iloilo Scholastic Academy, a private, non-sectarian Chinese-Filipino school that offers a bilingual program in English and Mandarin.
 The school aims to develop students who are globally competitive and morally upright.
 Another school in Iloilo is the Ateneo de Iloilo - Santa Maria Catholic School, a private, Jesuit-run school that offers a K-12 program.
 The school is known for its strong emphasis on character formation, academic excellence, and service to the community.
 The John B. Lacson Foundation Maritime University is also located in Iloilo.
 It is a maritime education and training institution that offers programs in Marine Engineering and Marine Transportation.
 The university is recognized internationally for its high-quality maritime education.
 For families living in Boracay who wish to send their children to an international or bilingual school, these schools in Iloilo may be the best options.
-However, it's important to note that commuting from Boracay to Iloilo would take several hours, so this may not be a practical solution for everyone," remarked one parent with kids at in Boracay Island.
+However, it's important to note that commuting from Boracay to Iloilo would take several hours, so this may not be a practical solution for everyone," wrote an expat with kids at in Boracay Island.

 About the Author